jangirrishabh/Overcoming-exploration-from-demos/README.md

 ## Tasks
 The type of tasks I am considering for now (in Barret WAM) are:
-✓ Learning Inverse Kinemantics (learning how to reach a particular point inside the workspace)
+- [x] Learning Inverse Kinemantics (learning how to reach a particular point inside the workspace)
-✓ Learning to grasp a block and take it to a given goal inside the workspace
+- [x] Learning to grasp a block and take it to a given goal inside the workspace
-✓ Learning to stack a block on top of another block
+- [x] Learning to stack a block on top of another block
-✗ Learning to stack 4 blocks on top of each other
+- [ ] Learning to stack 4 blocks on top of each other

 For the Fetch robotic environments:
-✓ Reaching
+- [x] Reaching
-✓ Pick and Place
+- [x] Pick and Place
-✗ Push (Difficult to generate demonstrations without VR module)
+- [ ] Push (Difficult to generate demonstrations without VR module)

 Note: All of these tasks have a sparse reward structure i.e. 0 if the task is complete else a -1.